About this item

-Catholic readers will be proud to learn from these pages that despite almost two centuries of ever-more-intense religious persecutions and even harsher legal prohibitions, American Catholics in the colonies simply refused not to be Catholic.
+Catholic readers will be proud to learn that despite almost two centuries of ever-more-intense religious persecutions and even harsher legal prohibitions, American Catholics in the colonies simply refused to abandon the Catholic Faith.

-Pioneer Priests and Makeshift Altars is indispensable reading for souls interested in the deep roots of Catholicism in America, and in the holy courage of scores of Catholics who kept remorseless forces from driving Catholicism out of America.
+This is an indispensable reading for souls interested in the deep roots of Catholicism in America, and in the holy courage of scores of Catholics who kept remorseless forces from driving Catholicism out of America.
 Among other things, you'll learn:

-- The surprisingly powerful anti-Catholic sentiments of most of the Founding Fathers
+- The surprisingly harsh anti-Catholic sentiments of most of the Founding Fathers.

 - The Quaker/Catholic alliance that promoted both religions.

 - The role of persecuted Catholics in the Revolutionary War.

 - Why, in that War, many Catholics favored the anti-Catholic British.

 - The French Jesuits who evangelized New York and its frontier areas, and the saints who were martyred there.